grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/build-a-panel-plugin-with-d3.md

 ## Introduction

 Panels allow you to visualize data in different ways; they are one of the fundamental building blocks of Grafana.
-Grafana has several types of panels already built-in, and many more available in the [Grafana plugin Catalog](https://grafana.com/grafana/plugins/).
+Grafana has several types of panels already included, and many more available in the [Grafana plugin Catalog](https://grafana.com/grafana/plugins/).

 To add support for other visualizations, you can create your own panel plugin.
 Panels are [ReactJS components](https://reactjs.org/docs/components-and-props.html) and can be scaffolded with the `create-plugin` tool.